Lireanstar/BPDG/README.md

 # BPDG
-This code will be released when TNNLS accepted.
+This code will be released soon.